Creating a Career Development Plan: Tips and Strategies

 - What are some areas I believe I could be improving on?

-Identify the long-term objectives of your chosen profession precisely.
-Having clearly defined long-term goals keeps you focused on what you want to achieve in the future.
+Find out the long-term goals of your chosen field of work precisely.
+Setting clear goals for the long term will help you focus on what you would like to achieve in the future.

 You can ask yourself the following questions:

-After you’ve established your long-term goals and short-term goals, you can create short-term objectives that tie them.
-Short-term goals help the long term ones build confidence through regular celebrations of milestones.
+When you’ve set your long-term objectives and short-term goals, you can create short-term objectives that link them.
+Short-term goals support the long term ones build confidence by periodically celebrating milestones.

 Consider these questions: